mobilizeamerica/api/README.md

 # Changelog

 **2018-08-08**
-- Add ability to pass `now` in place of a Unix timestamp for filtering
+- Add ability to pass "now" in place of a Unix timestamp in timestamp comparison filters

 **2018-07-11**
 - Add `timeslot_end` filter to public events and organization events endpoints